yeasy/learning_pickleball/02_fitness_en.md

 ## Physical Training

-The physical attributes required for most ball sports mainly include strength (explosive power and endurance), speed and accuracy.
-The training volume should be adjusted according to the physical state.
+The physical attributes required for most ball sports mainly include **strength** (explosive power and endurance), **speed** and **accuracy**.
+Following are some common daily practices, and the training volume should be adjusted according to the physical state.

 ### Strength Training